-Injection molding (moulding) is a popular manufacturing process used to make many of the items we use every day.
-If an object is made of plastic, there is a good chance it was made using injection molding.
-Commercial, consumer goods, industrial, and more all use injection molding to produce products.
-Injection molding offers businesses the opportunity to create a custom design with details that are unique to their brand.
+Injection molding is a popular manufacturing process used to make a wide range of items across a variety of industries.
+If an object is made of plastic there is a good chance it was manufactured using injection molding.
+Injection molding products can be found in commercial, consumer, and industrial settings.
+Injection molding products offers businesses the opportunity to custom design parts or items with details that are unique to their brand.

 Industries that Benefit from Injection Molding

-Medical Industry: Silicone, ABS, polypropylene (PP), and polyethylene (PE) are all common materials used to make medical devices such as syringes and orthopedics.
+Medical Industry: Silicone, Acrylonitrile butadiene styrene (ABS), polypropylene, and polyethylene are all common materials used to make medical devices like syringes, orthopedics, and tubing.

-Toys: The most common example of toys that are injection molded are Legos.
-Lego bricks are made of ABS which is lightweight, moldable and has high impact resistance.
+Toys: The most common injection molding product example in toys are the famous bricks made by LEGO®.
+These plastic bricks are made of ABS — a lightweight material that is very moldable and has high impact resistance qualities.

-Automotive: Inside the car, many elements have been injection molded.
-This includes knobs and buttons on the dashboard, air vents, and more.
-Common molding materials chosen by automotive companies include polypropylene, PVC, and ABS.
+Automotive: All types of injection molding products can be found on the inside and outside of cars and trucks.
+Examples of injection molding inside motor vehicles includes knobs and buttons on the dashboard, air vents, door handles, etc. Common molding materials chosen by automotive companies include nylon, polypropylene, PVC, and ABS.

-A few of the injection molded products we interact with every day include the following:
+A few of the injection molding products we interact with every day include the following:

 - Game controllers